zankia/damas-core/3-API-reference.md

 * returns `null` (Javascript) or `None` (Python) on failure

 Create node(s) in the database.
 Nodes have an `_id` key being their unique identifier in the database.
 This key can be specified during creation, but can't be updated afterwards without first deleting the node.
-The server may add some other arbitrary keys (author, time)
+The server may add some other arbitrary keys (author, time) depending on its configuration.

 ```python
 # Python